23wjj/LightCity/README.md

-# LightCity
-[ICCV 2025] Lightcity: An Urban Dataset for Outdoor Inverse Rendering and Reconstruction under Multi-illumination Conditions
+# Lightcity: An Urban Dataset for Outdoor Inverse Rendering and Reconstruction under Multi-illumination Conditions